What is Inheritance Tax?

 You won’t have to pay inheritance tax if:

-• The value of the estate is below £325,000
+- The value of the estate is below £325,000

-• You leave everything over £325,000 to your spouse, civil partner, a charity or a community amateur sports club.
+- You leave everything over £325,000 to your spouse, civil partner, a charity, or a community amateur sports club.

 However, if the above doesn’t apply, anything over the £325,000 threshold will be taxed at 40% when you die.
 This can be reduced to 36% if you leave at least 10% of the value after deductions to charity.

-What is the purpose of inheritance tax?
+What is the purpose of the inheritance tax?

 Leaving your home to descendants

-If you were to leave your home to your children (including adopted, foster or stepchildren) or grandchildren, the inheritance tax fee could be lower, depending on the total value of the estate.
+If you were to leave your home to your children (including adopted, foster, or stepchildren) or grandchildren, the inheritance tax fee could be lower, depending on the total value of the estate.

 The £325,000 basic inheritance tax allowance still applies; however, a £175,000 ‘residence nil-rate band,’ otherwise known as a ‘main residence’ band, is applied on top as an additional allowance as long as you own your home or have a share in it.
 Therefore, your children or grandchildren won’t have to pay tax on the first £500,000.
 This will only take place if the estate is worth less than £2M.
 If the value of the estate is over £2M, then the main residence band decreases by £1 for every £2 above £2M.